-FINAL PRETRIAL ORDER IN CIVIL TRIAL CASES
+FINAL PRETRIAL ORDER IN CIVIL JURY TRIAL CASES PENDING BEFORE JUDGE ST. EVE

-In all civil jury trials scheduled before Judge Coleman, the parties must jointly prepare and submit a Final Pretrial Order.
-In each case, the Court will set the date in advance of the trial (a minimum of two weeks before trial) on which the parties must file the Final Pretrial Order.

-The Final Pretrial Order (including the Court's courtesy copy) must include the following items:
+In all civil jury trials scheduled before Judge St. Eve, the parties shall jointly prepare and submit a final pretrial order.
+In each case, the Court will set the date in advance of trial on which the parties must file the final pretrial order.
+The final pretrial order (including the Court's courtesy copy) must include the following items:

-1. Jurisdiction
+1. Jurisdiction: